 During the afternoon boat ride, you can spot large herds of Elephants, Buffaloes, and a number of lone buffaloes within the water which would have been kicked-out from one of the herds, hence finding better protection from different predators like lions by staying in the water.
 Predators as well as nocturnal animals normally come to the shores in the late afternoons for a drink.
 In addition, a large number of antelopes like the Waterbuck as well as the Uganda Kob also come here to quench their thirst.

 The Kazinga Channel is not only a wonderful place to only bird lovers, but as well to those who may actually not be passionate birders as they will definitely love what they see with a wide array of colorful beautiful birds soaring near to the water surface.
 A Uganda safari will offer you an opportunity to see about 1,000 bird species accross the country.
 Among the common species to look out for are the Martial Eagles, African spoonbills, Cormorants, African Skimmers, Pelicans, Papyrus Gonolek, in addition to the occasional hard to pin down Shoebill Stork.

-Therefore a launch cruise on the Kazinga Channel is something that shouldn’t be missed while on a safari within Queen Elizabeth Park or southwestern Uganda at large.
+Therefore a launch cruise along the Kazinga Channel is something that shouldn’t be missed while on your Uganda safari in Queen Elizabeth Park or southwestern Uganda at large.